stefanos1316/sendMail/README.md

 # Related Work
+Works done in the past two years from top-tier ML conferences:

 [2] discusses methods on how to obtain energy measurements correctly from a machine learning algorithm.
 [3] investigates the energy requirements of CNN and compares